 The property is removed from service

 Commercial rental property depreciation will end when the owner has recovered the entire cost of the basis (the acquisition costs minus the cost of the land).
 However, it’s also worth pointing out that depreciation will end once a property is sold.
-The commercial property owner will no longer be able to claim depreciation once they “remove the property from service,” or simply, sell it.
+The commercial property owner will no longer claim depreciation once they “remove the property from service” or simply sell it.

-A well-calculated and legal commercial real estate depreciation strategy is both an important tax shelter and invaluable investor tool.
-If for nothing else, commercial depreciation is just as important to an investor’s bottomline as their profits.
-Therefore, it is of the utmost importance to develop an understanding for commercial depreciation as soon as possible.
+A well-calculated and legal commercial real estate depreciation strategy is both an important tax shelter and an invaluable investor tool.
+If for nothing else, commercial depreciation is just as important to an investor’s bottom line as their profits.
+Therefore, it is of the utmost importance to understand commercial depreciation as soon as possible.
 Doing so is the only way to maximize returns in a given year and optimize profit margins.